coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Require Import @qualid.
+.. cmdv:: Require Import @qualid

 This loads and declares the module :n:`@qualid` and its dependencies then imports the contents of :n:`@qualid` as described